intkhabahmed/multi_charts/README.md

 ## Pie Chart

 A chart type which plots the values in the form of a pie with different slices representing different values.
-It takes the @required **values** parameter which provides the data data to plot the graph.
+It takes the @required **values** parameter which provides the data to plot the graph.

 The other parameters are optional which define different behaviors for the chart like: